Fastest Corvette ever is all-wheel-drive gas-electric hybrid - NewsBreak

 Unlike most hybrids, it’s not really made for efficiency, although will get a little better city mileage than a standard Stingray at 16 mpg.
 But because of higher mass and air drag, it will do worse than the standard Corvette’s 24 mpg on the highway.
 The electric motor adds 160 horsepower to the 495 generated by the V8, for a total of 655.
 Both systems come on at once for maximum acceleration.

-"I think the blending of the motor control and brake control is something that they'll be able to apply to the EVs," Abuelsamid said.

 The 1.9 kilowatt-hour battery is small compared with a full electric vehicle.
 It's positioned under the console.
 You can't plug it in to recharge it, but it gets energy restored from regenerative braking and from the V8 motor.
-It can be driven in "stealth mode" up to 45 mph for about two miles to quietly leave a neighborhood, GM says.
+It can be driven in “stealth mode” up to 45 mph for a short distance to quietly leave a neighborhood, GM says.

 The E-Ray will hit showrooms sometime during the second half of this year as a 2024 model, GM said.